tleyden/tleyden.github.io/source/_posts/2014-10-25-docker-on-aws-gpu-ubuntu-14-dot-04-slash-cuda-6-dot-5.markdown

 crw-rw-rw-  1 root root    251,   0 Oct 25 19:37 nvidia-uvm
 ```

-Run ubuntu and tell lxc to allow access to the nvidia devices:
+I've created a [docker image](https://registry.hub.docker.com/u/tleyden5iwx/ubuntu-cuda/) that has the cuda drivers pre-installed.
+The [dockerfile](https://registry.hub.docker.com/u/tleyden5iwx/ubuntu-cuda/dockerfile/) is available on dockerhub if you want to know how this image was built.

+To run it:

 ```
-$ sudo docker run -ti -v /home/ubuntu/:/mnt --device /dev/nvidia0:/dev/nvidia0 --device /dev/nvidiactl:/dev/nvidiactl --device /dev/nvidia-uvm:/dev/nvidia-uvm ubuntu:14.04 /bin/bash
+$ sudo docker run -ti --device /dev/nvidia0:/dev/nvidia0 --device /dev/nvidiactl:/dev/nvidiactl --device /dev/nvidia-uvm:/dev/nvidia-uvm tleyden5iwx/ubuntu-cuda /bin/bash
 ```

-*Note: the above command mounts a volume and makes a lot of assumptions about what is inside /home/ubuntu, based on previous things downloaded in the companion blog article on [setting up an Ubuntu 14.04 box running on a GPU-enabled AWS instance](http://tleyden.github.io/blog/2014/10/25/cuda-6-dot-5-on-aws-gpu-instance-running-ubuntu-14-dot-04/).
-Hopefully this will get cleaned up.*

 After running the above command, you should be at a shell inside your docker container: